 Victory Pictures Studio could always be counted on to deliver a quality product (well no, they couldn’t) and AMATEUR CROOK (1938) proves it (well…No!
-It doesn’t.).
+It doesn’t).

 AMATEUR CROOK was worthy enough in someone’s eyes to be released under two other titles; JEWEL THIEF, and CROOKED BUT DUMB.
 If I read CROOKED BUT DUMB on a theater’s marquee, I’d give it a try.

 I can’t truthfully say I recommend viewing many of the films I cite.
 A goodly number of them are awful in spite of the affection I may feel for them.
-But if you stumble across AMATEUR CROOK, an hour of your time will be rewarded with tawdry wonders.
+But if you stumble across AMATEUR CROOK, an hour of your time will be rewarded with a few tawdry wonders.

 - A diamond as big as a chicken egg is pawned by a wealthy man who has clearly never required the services of a pawnbroker previously.
 He does this for no discernible reason except to provide a “McGuffin” for us to follow for sixty minutes.